cyber-g/MEXsort/README.md

 disp(B);
 ```
 ## Speed of routines
-On my machine, I get the following timings for the `demo.m` script:
+On my machine, I get the following timings for the `demo.m` script.
+Please note that the timings may vary depending on your machine.
+They are provided here as examples of the performance of the sorting algorithms.

+### Random data (300k elements)

 | Sorting Algorithm        | Time (seconds) |
 |--------------------------|----------------|